 Moving to the best time to visit Ajanta Caves, which is in the winter months as the weather is pleasant in this area, during this time of the year.
 Avoiding April and May makes sense as the temperature is very high during these months and the monsoon season also is not ideal because of sporadic episodes of high rainfall.

-1. Ajanta Caves.
-There are around 30 caves in a horseshoe shape around the banks of Waghur River.
-The Ajanta Caves images, sculptures, cave paintings, historical sites, colourful architecture, and panoramic views are the highlights of this place.
+There are around 30 caves in a horseshoe shape around the banks of the Waghur River.
+The Ajanta Caves images, sculptures, cave paintings, historical sites, colorful architecture, and panoramic views are the highlights of this place.
 There are many viharas, monasteries, prayer halls, and paintings that are all worth exploring.

-2. Ellora Caves.
 The Ajanta Caves Tour Packages include Ellora Caves as well.
-Ellora Caves are a UNESCO World Heritage Site and are rock-cut monastery-temple caves that depict historical artwork as well as Hindu, Jain, and Buddhist monuments.
+Ellora Caves are one of the UNESCO World Heritage Sites in India and are rock-cut monastery-temple caves that depict historical artwork as well as Hindu, Jain, and Buddhist monuments.

 Maharashtra is one of the most beautiful and the most prosperous states in India with cities like Mumbai, Pune, Nagpur, and Aurangabad situated around it.
 Caves in Maharashtra depict its ancient history and the places to visit in Mumbai even include the famous Elephanta Caves near the city.
 The Ajanta Caves are nearly 12,00, 450, 17,00, and 11,00 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 The closest airport to Ajanta Caves is theAurangabad Airport which is around 100 km away.
 The closest international airports for foreign tourists include airports in Pune and Mumbai.
 There are many domestic airports in India that can be used for part of the journey to Ajanta Caves.